 Additional features for increased organizational and business complexity and volume

-|Light agents||Light Agents are additional agent users that are able to collaborate on tickets.
-They have limited permissions, but can stay informed about tickets and, when needed, provide subject matter expertise and advice by adding private comments to the ticket.
+|Light agents||Light Agents are additional agent users that can collaborate on tickets.
+They have limited permissions but can stay informed about tickets and, when needed, provide subject matter expertise and advice by adding private comments to the ticket.
 See Understanding and setting light agent permissions.|

 |Side conversations||Side Conversations enable you to bring in other people from internal and external teams to collaborate on tickets without interrupting the main conversation flow within the ticket.
-The difference between this and Light Agents is that these other people are not able to see or interact with tickets; they have no agent permissions whatsoever.
-An agent working on a ticket can create a side conversation to communicate with and gather more information from, for example, a supplier or shipper, to help them solve the ticket.
+The difference between this and Light Agents is that these other people cannot see or interact with tickets; they have no agent permissions whatsoever.
+An agent working on a ticket can create a side conversation to communicate with and gather more information from, for example, a supplier or shipper to help them solve the ticket.
 Side conversations keep these informational conversations associated with a ticket so that it’s all in one place.
 See Using side conversations in tickets.|

 |Multiple ticket forms and conditional ticket fields||In the Suite, you can create custom ticket forms (see Creating multiple ticket forms to support different request types) and use conditional ticket fields (fields that are displayed or hidden based on what a user selects in another field – see Creating conditional ticket fields in Zendesk Support).|

-|Data center locality||Data Center Locality provides you with the option of choosing where your account data is hosted (US-only or EU-only).
+|Data center locality||Data Center Locality enables you to choose where your account data is hosted (US-only or EU-only).
 See About Data Center Location.|

 |Advanced compliance||Advanced compliance helps you fulfill your HIPAA obligations.
-With advanced compliance, you have the ability to enter into a Business Associate Agreement (BAA) with Zendesk.
-Additionally, Zendesk will provide you with appropriate security configuration options to help safeguard protected health information (PHI).
+With advanced compliance, you can enter into a Business Associate Agreement (BAA) with Zendesk.
+Additionally, Zendesk will provide appropriate security configuration options to help safeguard protected health information (PHI).
 See Advanced Compliance.|

 |Enhanced disaster recovery||Enhanced Disaster Recovery enhances the protection of your Zendesk data and provides for faster recovery in the event of a disaster that interrupts your Zendesk service.
 Your Zendesk data is replicated in real-time and you’ll receive priority cloud resiliency.
 See Enhanced Disaster Recovery.|